-This IG is meant for (research) IT managers, ‘big data’ bioinformaticians and scientific programmers.
+This Interest Group is meant for (research) IT managers, ‘big data’ bioinformaticians, and scientific programmers.
+The core team consists of